If we don’t win, you don’t pay.

 U.S. Marine

 Online grocery shopping has experienced rapid growth in the e-commerce sector, and it is predicted that nearly 70% of grocery shopping will be done online by 2024.
-Consequently, there has been a significant focus on grocery delivery by the food and tech industries.
-In California, several companies have started developing and using autonomous delivery robots, and automated taxis, including drone delivery systems, to deliver groceries, retail items, and other goods like dry cleaning to people’s homes.
-The chances are an automated semi-truck or autonomous van with its own delivery robot or drone is coming to a California city near you.
+Consequently, the food and tech industries have focused significantly on grocery delivery.
+In California, several companies have started developing and using autonomous delivery robots and automated taxis, including drone delivery systems, to deliver groceries, retail items, and other goods like dry cleaning to people’s homes.
+The chances are that an automated semi-truck or autonomous van with its delivery robot or drone will come to a California city near you.

 Drones are Ground-Based Robots (UGVs) Too!

-This article treats a drone, commonly known as an unmanned aircraft, as a flying robot, including a ground or sea-based machine.
-While the term “drone” is frequently associated with flying aircraft, there are ground-based drones, also known as unmanned ground vehicles (UGVs) or ground robots.
+This article treats a drone, commonly known as an uncrewed aircraft, as a flying robot, including a ground or sea-based machine.
+While “drone” is frequently associated with flying aircraft, there are ground-based drones, also known as uncrewed ground vehicles (UGVs) or ground robots.
 These ground-based drones are vehicles that operate on the ground without the need for human operators onboard.
-However, hooligans and miscreants are real problems for ground drones, as in this example from Twitter X below.
+However, hooligans and miscreants are real problems for ground drones, as shown in the example below from Twitter X.

 Purposes?

-They can be used for various purposes, such as surveillance, inspection, search and rescue, and even delivery services.
-Officially, they are referred to as unmanned aerial vehicles (UAV) or unmanned aircraft systems (UASs).
+They can be used for various purposes: surveillance, inspection, search and rescue, and delivery services.
+Officially, they are called uncrewed aerial vehicles (UAV) or unmanned aircraft systems (UASs).
 Drones can operate remotely with a drone operator, without a human pilot on board.
 Some are tracked, while others can fly autonomously through software-controlled flight plans embedded in their systems.
-These civilian systems are designed to work in conjunction with onboard GPS and sensors in the air, land, and sometimes by sea to avoid serious injury or death.
+These civilian systems are designed to work with onboard GPS and sensors in the air, land, and sometimes by sea to avoid severe injury or death.

-Initially, the military primarily utilized an armed unmanned aerial vehicle for activities like anti-aircraft target practice and intelligence gathering.
-However, ground, sea, and air-based drone applications have expanded significantly over time, serving a wide range of purposes.
+Initially, the military primarily utilized an armed uncrewed aerial vehicle for activities like anti-aircraft target practice and intelligence gathering.
+However, ground, sea, and air-based drone applications have expanded significantly, serving various purposes.
 Civilian drone use includes search and rescue operations, traffic monitoring, surveillance, firefighting, and weather monitoring.
-Additionally, drones have gained popularity as toys for hobbies like drone racing and photography purposes due to their ability to capture stunning aerial views.
+Additionally, drones have gained popularity as toys for hobbies like drone racing and photography due to their ability to capture stunning aerial views.
 More individuals have encountered ground vehicle and air-based-related accidents and injuries with the increased utilization of robotics and drone technology for commercial operations involving the delivery of goods and food.

 Drone and Automated Robot History